 We have incurred significant losses and negative cash flows from operations since our spinoff from Integrated BioPharma, Inc. in August 2008.
-As of March 31, 2016, our accumulated deficit was approximately \$54.9 million, and we used approximately \$5.2 million of cash for operating activities for the nine months ended March 31, 2016.
-As of March 31, 2016, cash on hand was approximately \$21.9 million.
-In April 2016, the Company received approximately \$4.0 million from the sale of 6,500,000 shares of common stock to Eastern.
-The cash on hand and the proceeds from Eastern share purchase in April 2016 is expected to support the Company's activities at least through March 31, 2017
+As of September 30, 2016, our accumulated deficit was approximately \$60.7 million, and we used approximately \$2.3 million of cash for operating activities for Fiscal 2017.
+As of September 30, 2016, cash on hand of approximately \$20.1 million is expected to support the Company's activities through September 30, 2017.